Influences

 James Brown, Nicholas Brothers

 Some professional dancers were familiar to early breakers.
-James Brown's dancing is cited as an influence by Kurtis Blow, Sasa, the Legendary Twins, Imperial JC, and Trac 2 , among others (his music likely affected all early breakers).
+James Brown's dancing is cited as an influence by Kurtis Blow, Sasa, the Legendary Twins, Imperial JC, and Trac2 , among others (his music likely affected all early breakers).
 While one can imagine the influence of Brown's intricate footwork, or funky style combining fluid movement with sharp accents (and even complete freezes) driven by his music, it is his drops (e.g. a knee drop, drop into a push-up, and split) that early breakers tend to cite in particular .
-The drops also reflected the great physicality of his dancing, and were usually only used during the "bridge" of the song—aspects of his dance echoed in breaking.
+The drops also reflected the great physicality of his dancing, and were usually only used during the "bridge" of the song—aspects echoed in breaking.

 Brown's attitude expressed in his dance may also have been an influence, especially in contrast with other mainstream dancers.
 Alice Echols writes on this distinction, "there was no mistaking the tough-looking James Brown with his streetwise swagger for the Temptations, whose dance steps were taken from the street but who possessed the sort of supper-club sheen characteristic of crossover black entertainers" .
 Coupled to this was Brown's "lack of restraint, his embrace of "His Bad Self'" , which manifested in his energetic moves.